ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Refers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.

+**Fee Price**

+A Layer 2 gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption.

+Note that a gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption is typically variable and changes with the level of usage of a Layer 2 network.
+Note, that a gas price is expressed in Giga Wei (GWEI) for EVM-compatible networks, where Wei represents the smallest unit of gas; 1 Wei = 10<sup>-18</sup> Eth in Ethereum's native token.

 **Base Fee**

-The Layer 2 gas price.

-Note that a gas price is typically variable and changes with the level of usage of a Layer 2 network and is expressed in Giga Wei (GWEI) for EVM-compatible networks, where Wei represents the smallest unit of gas; 1 Wei = 10<sup>-18</sup> Eth in Ethereum's native token.
-Also note, that typically there is a minimal, fixed base fee which normally varies by Layer 2 network.
+The minimum amount of gas or a Layer 2 gas equivalent unit of compute and storage consumption required to include a transaction on a Layer 2.

 **Execution Fee**